directus/directus/docs/guides/real-time/subscriptions/websockets.md

-# Subscriptions With The WebSockets REST Interface
+# Subscriptions With WebSockets

 WebSocket subscriptions allows for real-time notification of item creations, edits, and deletions in a collection.

-This guide assumes you already know [how to establish, authenticate, and send messages](/guides/websockets/getting-started/rest) over a WebSocket connection.
+This guide assumes you already know [how to establish, authenticate, and send messages](/guides/real-time/getting-started/websockets) over a WebSocket connection.

 ## Subscribe To Changes In A Collection